Your new-look Sunderland's starting XI and squad if the rumours are true

-Your new-look Sunderland's starting XI if the transfer gossip is true - including new striker: photo gallery
+Sunderland AFC transfers: Your new-look starting XI if the transfer gossip is true - including new striker: photo gallery

 Here’s a look at what Sunderland’s starting XI and squad could look like at the end of the window if some of the transfer rumours turn out to be true with the Black Cats now eyeing multiple new signings...